-At BODYWELLE in Miami Beach, Dr. Alonso Martin uses real-world patient data to help you understand how fast Ozempic works, adjust your dosage safely, and build lasting habits that lead to sustainable weight loss.
+At BODYWELLE in Miami Beach, I use real-world patient data to help you understand how fast Ozempic works, adjust your dosage safely, and build lasting habits that lead to sustainable weight loss.
+I also prescribe Ozempic off-label for weight loss in individuals who meet the criteria, and I support patients throughout the journey with medical oversight, nutritional coaching, and personalized dosing to minimize side effects and keep momentum strong.

-The Week-by-Week Ozempic Results Timeline
+Week-by-Week Ozempic Timeline

 Each person’s response to Ozempic is unique, but here’s a general timeline of what you can expect when starting semaglutide for weight loss under medical supervision.